sumatrapdfreader/sumatrapdf/mupdf/docs/bindings.rst

 [Note that this is only for changes to the generation of the C++/Python/C# APIs; changes to the main MuPDF API are not detailed here.]

+* **Latest**:

+  * Optional use of single `fz_context*` for all threads.
+  * Document that global instances of wrapper classes are not supported.
+  * Python: provide class-aware out-param wrappers.
+  * Generate `operator==` and `operator!=` for POD structs and wrapper classes.
+  * Moved `operator<<` into top-level namespace.
+  * Document that we require the `clang` package on Linux when building.
+  * Disable unhelpful SWIG warnings when building.
+  * Support for calling `fz_document_handler` fnptrs in C++ API.
+  * Work around Memento build problem on Linux.
+  * Fixed some leaks by improving detection of functions returning kept/borrowed references.
+  * Fixed handling of kept/borrowed references in Python/C# functions with out-params.

 * **2022-08-29**: Simplified naming of C++/Python/C# classes and functions.